Clarkson Wright and Jakes Ltd Banner Image

 Clients of the firm should read this policy alongside our general terms of business, which provide further information on confidentiality.

-We collect, use and are responsible for certain personal data about you.
-When we do so we are subject to the UK General Data Protection Regulation (UK GDPR).
-We are also subject to the EU General Data Protection Regulation (EU GDPR) in relation to services we offer to individuals in the European Economic Area (EEA).
+1.2 We collect, use and are responsible for certain personal data about you.
+When we do so we must comply with the UK General Data Protection Regulation (UK GDPR).
+We must also comply with the EU General Data Protection Regulation (EU GDPR) in relation to services we offer to individuals in the European Economic Area (EEA).

-Our services and website are not aimed specifically at children who are usually represented by their parents or guardians.
-If you are a child and you want further information about how we might use your data, please contact us (see ‘How to contact us’ below).
+1.3 Our services and website are not aimed specifically at children who are usually represented by their parents or guardians.
+If you are a child and you want further information about how we might use your data, please contact us (see ‘How to contact us’ at section 16).

 It would be helpful to start by explaining some key terms used in this policy: